Performing Piecemeal Restores

 The piecemeal restore scenario involves the following stages:

 Initial stage (restore and recover the primary filegroup and all read/write filegroups)

 The initial stage performs a partial restore.
 The partial restore sequence restores the primary filegroup, all read/write secondary filegroups, and (optionally) some of the read-only filegroups.
 During the initial stage, the whole database must go offline.
 After the initial stage, the database is online, and restored filegroups are available.
 However, any read-only filegroups that have not yet been restored, remain offline.

 The first RESTORE statement in the initial stage must do the following:

 The initial stage of a piecemeal restore replaces the partial database restore in SQL Server 2000.
-In SQL Server 2005, the PARTIAL option performs safety checks that are omitted by the partial database restore; therefore, the resulting database is suited for use as a production database.
+In SQL Server 2005 and later versions, the PARTIAL option performs safety checks that are omitted by the partial database restore; therefore, the resulting database is suited for use as a production database.

 - Specify the READ_WRITE_FILEGROUPS option if the backup is a full database backup.